elastic/connectors-ruby/README.md

 You can run the application using Docker or directly on your system.

-For the later you will need:
+For the latter you will need:
 - Ruby (see [.ruby-version](.ruby-version))
 - bundler 2.2.29
 - yq (see [yq installation](https://github.com/mikefarah/yq#install))